 - Yaden.
 "A Report and Review on Web-Based Resources Created at San Diego State University for Learning Spanish : Los Desaparecidos."
 Hispania Vol. 92, no. 4, 2009: pp. 747-8.

 I am a proud native of Tacoma and first generation college student that began my formal second language study in high school.
-My grandparents were native speakers of Gaelic who immigrated to Tacoma, so my love of languages and cultures started early.
+My grandparents were native speakers of Gaelic who immigrated from Ireland to Tacoma, so my love of languages and cultures started early.

 I stayed local for college, earning my BA in Spanish from WWU and my MA and PhD in Romance linguistics from the UW.
 I was fortunate to be able to study away in many locations over the years, including Spain, Guatemala, and Russia.
 In addition to Spanish, I have studied Latin, Portuguese, and Russian.